-Bryn Mawr College is committed to maintaining a social atmosphere that stresses the safety of all students, whether or not they choose to drink.
+Bryn Mawr College is committed to maintaining a social atmosphere that emphasizes the safety of all students, whether or not they choose to drink.
 Moderation, concern for others, and individual accountability should be characteristic of all social activities on campus.

-The responsibilities and procedures outlined in the attached Party Policy are in addition to those required by the Social Honor Code, the Bi-College Alcohol Policy, state and federal law.
+The responsibilities and procedures outlined in the attached Party Policy are in addition to those required by the Social Honor Code, the College Substance Abuse policies, state and federal law.
 These policies are available in this Handbook.

-Violations of the Bi-College Alcohol and Drug Policies and/or Bryn Mawr College Party Policy that come to the attention of Campus Safety, Residential Life, Student Activities or the Dean's Office will result in an investigation by these departments.
+Violations of the College Alcohol and Drug Policies and/or Bryn Mawr College Party Policy that come to the attention of Campus Safety, Residential Life, Student Engagement or the Dean's Office will result in an investigation by these departments.
 They may result in a Dean's Panel, by which sanctions will be issued on a case-by-case basis.